 |

-The OPEN statement reads timeseries from a databank file into a databank with the same name as the file (minus the extension).
-A databank opened in the way is called a 'named' databank (in contrast to READ which operates on the first-position and/or reference databanks).
-Named databanks may be written to if they are opened with OPEN<edit>, and the databanks are closed with the CLOSE statement.
+The OPEN statement reads variables from a databank file into a databank with the same name as the file (minus the extension).
+A databank opened in this way is called a 'named' databank (in contrast to READ or IMPORT which operate on the first-position and/or Ref databanks).
+Named databanks may be written to if they are opened with open <edit>, and the databanks are closed with the CLOSE statement.
+When opening named databanks, a newly opened databank is always put last in the databank list.

 Syntax